23 Questions You Can Expect in a Final Interview

 Each company’s interview process differs.
 The number and kinds of interviews you participate in will typically depend on the size of the company and the role you’re applying for.
 For instance, an entry-level candidate may not have as many interviews to complete as a senior-level candidate.

-By the final interview, you will likely meet with the hiring manager once again or with a member of a company’s leadership or executive team, such as the vice president or CEO.
+By the final interview, you will likely meet with the hiring manager again or with a company’s leadership or executive team member, such as the vice president or CEO.

 When you have a final interview, a recruiter, coordinator, or company representative should tell you who it’s with and how long it will last.
 You should feel comfortable asking for details about the focus of your final conversation.
 Knowing what to expect, as much as possible, can help you prepare more specifically.

-We’ve grouped the questions you may encounter in a final interview into two sections: meeting with someone new and meeting with the hiring manager.
-Depending on the scenario you’ll face, either section is meant to help you prepare and practice.
+For a final interview, you may encounter two sections of questions: meeting with someone new and meeting with the hiring manager.
+Depending on your scenario, either section is meant to help you prepare and practice.

 Learn more: 11 Interviewing Skills to Benefit Your Career

-When meeting with someone new during a final interview, you may be asked situational questions related to the role so your interviewer can learn more about how you would handle different hypothetical events.
+When meeting with someone new during a final interview, they may ask you situational questions related to the role so your interviewer can learn more about how you would handle different hypothetical events.

 When crafting your answers, it can help to use the STAR method (Situation, Task, Action, Result).
-Share stories that describe a situation, your role, the action you took, and the results you achieved.
+Share stories describing a situation, your role, your action, and the results you achieved.

 1. What could we do to improve X?